-- 6. While visually checking the last fuel tank level, pour all the collected fuel samples back into the aeroplane's fuel tank, through the separator screen in the GATS jar, taking care not to tip the GATS jar too far, thereby overpouring the separator screen. - 7.
-Pour the water that has been separated out and trapped in the collection jar onto the ground through one of the by-pass holes. - 8.
-AVGAS users only Gently blow on the separator screen for at least 30 seconds observing the evaporation of the sample fuel from in between the screen fibres.
+AVGAS Users Only - Immediately after pouring the sampled fuel back into the tank, gently blow on the separator screen from about 8 to 10 inches away for at least 30 seconds, observing the evaporation of the sample fuel from in-between the screen fibres.
 Except for any water drops, all screen openings should be free of liquid within about 60 seconds.
-After the initial wave of evaporation the remaining fuel trapped in the screen openings is most likely to be jet fuel, or some other inappropriately heavy fuel.
+After the initial wave of evaporation, the remaining fuel trapped in the screen might be jet fuel or some other inappropriately heavy fuel.